Inside: A day in the life of our relaxed homeschool. Get a glimpse of what relaxed homeschooling is really like (though every day is different!).

 If I was writing this even three weeks ago, our day would look completely different.
 We used to homeschool in the afternoons, but since the toddler decided to drop his nap, the mornings are back to working best for us.

-That’s the part about big family homeschooling I’m starting to get used to: routines are CONSTANTLY changing.
+That’s the part about big family homeschooling I’m starting to get used to: routines and schedules are CONSTANTLY changing.

 The Formal School Part of Our Day